Erallie/diarian/README.md

 ## Planned features
 Being in early development, there are some important features I have yet to add:
 - The ability to automatically insert your template from **Settings → Daily notes** when creating a daily note.
+- Options to specify what to do when importing a note/entry with a name that already exists.
+	- Currently, the existing note is left untouched, and the new entry is not inserted.
 ## Excluded features
 Since this plugin started as a project for my own personal use, there are features present in [Diarium](https://diariumapp.com/) that I do *not* plan on including in this plugin:
 - The ability to import tracker data from [Diarium](https://diariumapp.com/).